iota-unum/AmazonGPT-privacy-policy/privacy.md

 ## Contact Us

-If you have any questions about this Privacy Policy or the practices of the Extension, please contact us at [Your Contact Information].
+If you have any questions about this Privacy Policy or the practices of the Extension, please contact us at wehrzorn@gmail.com